daveshanley/gobeepme/README.md

 * Runs as an interactive console application that you can step through.
 * Runs as a http service over TLS with very simple JSON API.

-~~The service also provides a simple UI that uses with the API.~~ Don't use the UI.
-Pretty sure it won't even run at this point.
-Just stick with the CLI or the service.
+There is a simple UI available if you run `make ui`.
+It's old, but it still works well.

 ## Building